SimpleLuke/100-days-of-code/README.md

 **Thoughts**: I also focus on "Learning to Learn [Efficient Learning]: Zero to Mastery" today.
 I try to figure out what is my productivity time and way to learn effectively.

+### Day 49:  September 21, 2022

+**Today's Progress**: Back to the basic, take some revision about the web.

+**Thoughts**: Sir Tim Berners-Lee invented the World Wide Web in 1989.
+He created the first web browser, web server and website.